sveltia/sveltia-cms/README.md

 ### Better security

-- Avoids severity vulnerabilities through constant dependency updates, [`pnpm audit`](https://pnpm.io/cli/audit), and frequent releases[^33].
+- Avoids vulnerabilities in dependencies through constant updates, [`pnpm audit`](https://pnpm.io/cli/audit), and frequent releases[^33].
 - We have enabled [npm package provenance](https://github.blog/security/supply-chain-security/introducing-npm-package-provenance/).
 - We have documented how to [set up a Content Security Policy](#setting-up-content-security-policy) for the CMS to prevent any unexpected errors or otherwise insecure configuration[^108].
 - The `unsafe-eval` and `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^34].
 - The `same-origin` referrer policy is automatically set with a `<meta>` tag.
+- GitHub commits are automatically GPG-signed and [marked as verified](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification)[^144].

 ### Better configuration

 - Some servers and frameworks remove the trailing slash from the CMS URL (`/admin`) depending on the configuration.
 In such cases, the config file is loaded from a root-relative URL (`/admin/config.yml`) instead of a regular relative URL (`./config.yml` = `/config.yml`) that results in a 404 Not Found error[^107].
 - Supports a [JSON configuration file](#providing-a-json-configuration-file) that can be generated for bulk or complex collections[^60].

-### Better localization

-- The application UI locale is automatically selected based on the preferred language set with the browser[^132], and users can also change the locale in the Settings.
-Therefore, the `locale` configuration option is ignored and `CMS.registerLocale()` is not required.
-- The List widget’s `label` and `label_singular` are not converted to lowercase, which is especially problematic in German, where all nouns are capitalized[^98].
-- Long menu item labels, especially in non-English locales, don’t overflow the dropdown container[^117].
-- We’ll soon be migrating from [svelte-i18n](https://github.com/kaisermann/svelte-i18n) to the [Fluent localization system](https://projectfluent.org/) for natural-sounding translations in every locale.

 ### Better backend support